microsoft/vcpkg-tool/docs/vcpkg_tool_release_process.md

 # Smoke Testing VS

 1. Install the prototype version of VS with the vcpkg inserted.
 Ensure the native desktop workload is selected, and that vcpkg and cmake bits are installed.
-Don't forget about preinstall.
+Don't forget about preinstall. ( `\\vspreinstall\preinstall\preinstall.cmd` ? )
 1. Open a developer command prompt and run `vcpkg integrate install` (this step hopefully removed soon)
     * This also verifies that vcpkg installed into the developer command prompt correctly.
 1. Create a new C++ console project.